Biometris/factReg/README.md

 ## Installation

-You can install the development version of factReg like so:
+You can install factReg like so:

 - Install from CRAN: